racheleckenrod/griefSupport/README.md

 Upon return from formSubmission with it's contents of server.js to replace this non-working version, I find that the space coming back from the server is no longer present and it looks good.

 just adding a note here about the absence of the package-lock.json being the main reason for this commit. and subswquent push to hopefully just github.

+My best laid plans.... the paste did not have the index contents- gotta head back to get it..